Aredhele/Cardinal/README.md

 </p>

 <p align="justify">
   You might also be interested in Cardinal <b>if you wish to learn about engine programming</b>.
 For example you have interest for rendering or physics and you don't want recreate a whole engine ?
-Just download Cardinal and start writing you engine in a stable and functional environment.
+Just download Cardinal and start writing your engine in a stable and functional environment.
 </p>

 ## Useful links